kieran-mackle/pysagas/README.md

 ### Developing PySAGAS

-- Before making any changes, create a new branch to develop on using `git checkout -b new-branch-name`.
+- Before making any changes, fork this repository and clone it to your machine.

 - Run [black](https://black.readthedocs.io/en/stable/index.html) on any
 code you modify.
 This formats it according to